Multistate Employer: Federal

 - Revisit their retirement plan design and administration, including a review of the plan's definition of "spouse" and whether certain spousal-type rights are provided to employees in civil unions or domestic partnerships (See Employee Benefits > Compliance, Reporting and Disclosure Requirements > Pension Plans);

-- Review summary plan descriptions and other employee communications to ensure that employees with same-sex spouses or in civil unions or domestic partnerships understand how they can direct benefits to their spouses or partners, or whether they will need spousal consent for a nonspouse beneficiary;
+- Review summary plan descriptions and other employee communications to ensure that employees with same-sex spouses or in civil unions or domestic partnerships understand how they can direct benefits to their spouses or partners, or whether they will need spousal consent for a nonspouse beneficiary; and

 - Adjust their payroll systems to eliminate the additional imputed income for the value of health coverage for same-sex spouses under federal tax law.
-Previously, an employee in a same-sex marriage had to include the value of health coverage provided to a nondependent same-sex partner as taxable income (also referred to as "imputed income") See Payroll > Taxation of Employee Benefits: Nontraditional Living Arrangements;
+Previously, an employee in a same-sex marriage had to include the value of health coverage provided to a nondependent same-sex partner as taxable income (also referred to as "imputed income") See Payroll > Taxation of Employee Benefits: Nontraditional Living Arrangements.

 At the end of the employment relationship, a multistate employer should be aware of a variety of issues relating to the payment of final wages, communicating the termination decision, document retention and other federal or state law requirements.